kangqi-ni/stereo_vo/README.md

 # Stereo Visual Odometry on KITTI datasets

+This project implements a simple stereo visual odometry using kittit datasets.

 To use this code with a kittit sequence, specify the path to the kitti sequence in config/config.yaml config/config.yaml also contains the parameters to configure the algorithm Then run ./bin/run_kitti in the terminal